-Bath bombs are easy to make by combining sodium bicarbonate, citric acid, essential oils, or fragrances like lavender and chamomile, bittersweet cocoa powder for color, and a few drops of food coloring.
+Bath bombs are easy things to make by combining sodium bicarbonate, citric acid, essential oils, or fragrances like lavender and chamomile, bittersweet cocoa powder for color, and a few drops of food coloring.
 Molds come in all shapes and sizes: some are metal cut-outs that can be used over and over again.

-4. Knitting and Crocheting crafter
+6. Knitting and Crocheting crafter

 Starting this business from home and making serious money is very practical, especially when you consider how cheap it is to get started.